 KronoGraph works seamlessly with our KeyLines and ReGraph toolkits so you can explore the data from both a network and a timeline perspective simultaneously.
 For example, the chart below shows the same dataset as our communications timeline.
 It tells us how Ella is connected to the wider network, and whom she talks to the most, but it doesn’t tell you that she calls Barry in December after a three month hiatus with only her close friend Diane to confide in.

-Keen to create your own timeline analysis tool?
+Create your own timeline analysis tool with KronoGraph

 2: Fraud and financial crime